 Wynn Rosser joined the foundation as executive director in January 2007 and was promoted to president and chief executive officer in January 2012.
 He is responsible for the foundation’s day-to-day operations and translating the strategic intent of the foundation’s Board of Directors into daily operations.
-Active in professional organizations, Rosser is a member of the Grantmakers for Education Board of Directors and serves as vice chair/chair-elect.
+Active in professional organizations, Rosser is a member of the Grantmakers for Education Board of Directors and is serving a two-year term as board chair through 2016.
 Additionally, Rosser is an alumnus of the Texas Lyceum.
 He serves as a lecturer in the Bush School of Government and Public Service at Texas A&M University.

 Rosser graduated from Texas A&M University in the fall of 1989 with an undergraduate degree in Agricultural Development.
 As part of his undergraduate education, he completed 27 hours at Kilgore College, the community college serving his hometown of Kilgore, Texas.
 In May 2011, Rosser was awarded an associates of arts from Kilgore College through reverse transfer.
 Both of Rosser’s graduate degrees are from Texas A&M. His master of science in Agricultural Education was completed in December 1993, and he earned a doctorate in the Administration of Higher Education in 1997.
 Rosser’s dissertation covered the topic of financial resource development in higher education and was recognized by the Council for the Advancement and Support of Education with the 1999 H.S.
 Warwick Research Award for Outstanding Doctoral Dissertation in the area of Alumni Relations and Educational Advancement.
 In 2006, Rosser was named a Distinguished Former Student of Texas A&M University’s Department of Agricultural Leadership, Education, and Communications.
 El Paso Community College awarded Rosser an honorary associate of arts in 2013.